What is Judicial Review?

 - The decision is unreasonable in the eyes of the Court

 Turcan Connell's team has extensive experience of conducting Judicial Review proceedings in the Court of Session in Scotland.
-We can advise you on whether Judicial Review is an appropriate remedy for you, whether an application is likely to succeed, and what the effect of a successful application would be.
+Our solicitors can advise you on whether Judicial Review is an appropriate remedy for you, whether an application is likely to succeed, and what the effect of a successful application would be.

-For more information about Judicial Review in Scotland and the UK, arrange an appointment with our Dispute Resolution Team.
+For more information about Judicial Review in Scotland and the UK, arrange an appointment with our Dispute Resolution solicitors.